20 Euros and an mp3 player

 Guess what disappeared?

 The others came back to the house, and the child discovered that the items were missing.
 Social workers were called.
-Marc called the social worker a lot of interesting things and said that “dad was going to fire her…” or something to that affect.
+David called the social worker a lot of interesting things and said that “dad was going to fire her…” or something to that affect.
 The police were called.

 The money couldn’t be found.